The non-minimally coupled gravitating vortex: phase transition at critical coupling $\xi_c$ in AdS$_3$: Numerical solutions of vortex in curved space

 \subsection{Plot of vortex profiles and magnetic field in asymptotically Minkowski spacetime}

 We now consider the role the coupling $\xi$ plays for the case of asymptotically Minkowski spacetime.
 This corresponds to $\Lambda=0$ which as we have seen, implies $\Lambda_{eff}=0$.
 As previously mentioned, there is no critical coupling for asymptotically Minkowski spacetime.
 The VEV is expected to remain constant at $v_{eff}=v=1$ and the cosmological constant is expected to remain at $\Lambda_{eff}=0$ i.e. the VEV $v_{eff}$ and $\Lambda_{eff}$ have no dependence on $\xi$ in contrast to the AdS$_3$ case.
 We run numerical simulations for different values of $\xi$ with the same set of parameters as before: $\lambda=1$, $e=3$, $n=1$, $v=1$ and $\alpha=1$.
 The only difference is that $\Lambda=0$ now (instead of the $\Lambda=-1$ we used in the AdS$_3$ case).
 We work again in natural units.
-As before, the parameters and quantities like the radius, mass and magnetic field are quoted as numbers but one should think of a unit attached to them\footnote{Let $x$ be the unit attached to the VEV $v$ and let $z$ be the unit attached to the coupling $e$.
-The quantity $e\,v\,r$ is dimensionless so that the unit attached to the radius $r$ is $(x\,z)^{-1}$ which has the correct dimensions of [L].
-The mass is again expressed in units of the VEV squared i.e. $x^2$.
-The magnetic field $B_m= \frac{\sqrt{A}\, a'}{e \,r}$ is expressed in units of $x^2\,z$ (which again has dimensions of [L]$^{-3/2}$).
-As before, $\lambda/e^2$ is dimensionless so that the unit attached to $\lambda$ is $z^2$ (which again has dimensions of [L]$^{-1}$).}.
+As before, the parameters and quantities like the radius, mass and magnetic field are quoted as numbers but one should think of a unit attached to them\footnote{In Minkowski spacetime, the appropriate length scale is set by the VEV $v$.
+In particular, $e\,v\,r$ is dimensionless where $r$ is the radius.
+Though $e$ and $v$ are quoted as numbers one should think of $e\,v$ as having a unit $x$ of dimension [L]$^{-1}$ attached to it.
+It follows then that the radius $r$ has units of $x^{-1}$ which has the correct dimensions of [L].
+The mass is proportional to the VEV squared and is therefore expressed in units of $x$ which has the correct dimension of $[L]^{-1}$.
+The magnetic field $B_m= \frac{\sqrt{A}\, a'}{e \,r}$ is expressed in units of $x^{3/2}$ which has the correct dimensions of [L]$^{-3/2}$.
+As before, $\lambda/e^2$ is dimensionless.}.